mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   perfect possession, all at once, of endless life.’
 God possesses the whole of his life simultaneously; none of it has flowed into the past and none of it is still waiting in the wings.

+## Negative theology in Eriugena

+* God is not in any of Aristotle's categories, so all the things that are can be denied of him—that is negative theology.
+On the other hand, God is the cause of all the things that are, so they can all be affirmed of him.
+  But all terms that we apply to God are applied to him only improperly and metaphorically.
+Because affirmative theology is merely metaphorical it is not in conflict with negative theology, which is literally true.
+* God's essence is unknown to men and angels: indeed, it is unknown to God himself.
+Just as I, human being, know *that* I am, but not *what* I am, so God does not know what he is.
+If he did, he would be able to define himself; but the infinite cannot be defined.
+It is no insult to God to say that he does not know what he is; for he is not a *what*.